M1xckk/Comm-Docs-Test/docs/index.md

 # Introduction

-Greetings!
+👋Greetings!
 This EJS User Documentation aims to provide you with a concise yet informative **introduction to EJS** and its **advantages when it comes to creating dynamic web applications**.
 Whether you are just starting out, rest assured that this documentation will assist you in gaining a better understanding of EJS.

 > **What is [EJS](https://ejs.co/)?**